Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \subsection{Liquid crystals}

-A liquid crystal is formed when solid particles within a liquid self-organize into periodic structures owing to their mutual interactions.
-Suspensions of mineral particles were noted to be liquid crystals back in 1925 \cite{zocher1925}, and this field is now active in chemical and materials science \cite{davidson2005}.
-Clays are an important geological instance of liquid crystals (Fig.~\ref{fig:liquid_crystal}).
-When dispersed in water at certain concentrations, the plate-like clay particles can align themselves in a way that creates ordered phases characteristic of liquid crystals owing to the anisotropic shape (non-spherical, usually flat) of clay particles and the interactions between them: In nematically ordered phases clay particles align along a common axis but do not have positional order.
-This is similar to the behavior of liquid crystals in display technologies.
-In more concentrated dispersions, clays can form smectic phases, layered structures, where the particles are arranged in parallel layers with both orientational and positional order.
-Liquid-crystal textures have been observed in laboratory experiments with aqueous gels of clays \cite{gabriel1996,michot2006}.
+A liquid crystal is a phase of matter that exhibits fluidity together with long-range orientational, and sometimes positional, order.
+Suspensions of anisotropic mineral particles can form lyotropic liquid-crystal phases; this was noted a century ago~\cite{zocher1925} and is now an active area in chemistry and materials science~\cite{davidson2005}.
+Clays provide a key geological example (Fig.~\ref{fig:liquid_crystal}).
+When dispersed in water above certain concentrations, plate-like clay particles align due to their anisotropic shape and interparticle interactions, producing ordered phases.
+In nematic phases, particles share a common director without positional order; at higher concentrations they can form smectic phases, with parallel layers exhibiting both orientational and one-dimensional positional order.
+Such liquid-crystal textures have been observed in laboratory studies of aqueous clay gels~\cite{gabriel1996,michot2006}.

-The liquid-crystalline behavior of clays is significant in both natural and industrial contexts.
+The liquid-crystalline behaviour of clays is significant in both natural and industrial contexts.
 In sedimentary basins, the alignment of clay particles can affect the porosity and permeability of the rock, influencing fluid flow and the extraction of resources.
-In industrial processes, understanding the liquid crystal phases of clays can help in designing materials with specific mechanical or optical properties.
+In industrial processes, understanding the liquid-crystal phases of clays can help in designing materials with specific mechanical or optical properties.

-It has been proposed that zebra rock patterns (Sec.~\ref{sec:Zrock}) may have originated as liquid crystals \cite{mattievich2003}.
+It has been proposed that zebra rock patterns (Sec.~\ref{sec:Zrock}) may have originated as liquid crystals~\cite{mattievich2003}.